 The G-Cloud Framework is known as a great public sector success, with this year’s agreement showing growth of over 25% from G-Cloud 11.
 How do you see the future for G-Cloud?

-We are looking to hold extensive market engagement in the near future to review our methodology and enable change for the creation of G-Cloud 13.
+We are looking to hold extensive market engagement over the next 12 months to review our methodology and enable change for the creation of G-Cloud 13.
 This will include reviewing the terms and conditions, significant improvement to our assurance processes and changes to the DMp platform to improve both the supplier and customer experience.
 This is in addition to the 2 new agreements we’re introducing to complement G-Cloud and give customers and suppliers another route to market.

 The Crown Commercial Service are supporting a range of GovNet Tech Events and will be available to talk to at Government ICT 2021.